 The Group is required to estimate the fair value of the derivative financial instrument - put options at the end of the reporting period with changes in fair value to be recognised in profit or loss as long as the put options are outstanding.
-The fair value adjustment will be mainly affected positively or negatively, amongst others, by the Company's share market price.
+The fair value adjustment will be mainly affected either positively or negatively, amongst others, by the Company's share market price or Company's equity value in case that the Company's share market price is not available.

-Also, the fair value of gross obligation under put options is directly link to the Company's share market price.
+Also, the fair value of gross obligation under put options is directly link to the Company's share market price or equity value.